apify/actor-scraper/web-scraper/README.md

   Typically, the jQuery object is registered under a global variable called <code>$</code>.
   However, the web page might use this global variable for something else.
-  To avoid conflicts, the jQuery object is not registered globally and is only available through the `context` object.
+  To avoid conflicts, the jQuery object is not registered globally and is only available through the `context.jQuery` property.

   Example:
   ```ecmascript 6